By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 Where reviewers diverge

-The main disagreement is about the weight of the first-mover advantage vs the entry price risk.
+The main disagreement is about the weight of the first mover advantage vs the entry price risk.
 PropertyNet.sg and ProjectHome.sg weight the masterplan transformation and supply scarcity heavily enough to reach Strong Buy conclusions.
-DecouplingExpertise.sg uses historical comparable data to argue that the same masterplan arguments were available for Fourth Avenue Residences at S$2,100–S$2,345 psf in 2019, and that project has delivered modest 3.2% annual returns.
-The difference in their conclusions comes down to different views on how much of the Turf City transformation story is already priced into the S$2,900–S$3,100 psf analyst range.
+DecouplingExpertise.sg uses historical comparable data to argue that the same masterplan arguments were available for Fourth Avenue Residences at S$2,100 to S$2,345 psf in 2019, and that project has delivered modest 3.2% annual returns.
+The difference in their conclusions comes down to different views on how much of the Turf City transformation story is already priced into the S$2,900 to S$3,100 psf analyst range.

 Winfred’s take